t-ohashi1121/learning-notes/README.md

 # learning-notes

-Personal notes and learning records on engineering, technology, and thinking.
+Personal learning notes and daily logs.

-# Learning Notes

-This repository is a personal collection of notes and ideas.
+This repository is a place to record thoughts, learning, and experiments — focusing on continuity rather than perfection.

-## Topics
-- Engineering
-- Technology
-- Reading notes
-- Thoughts and experiments

-## Policy
+## 📌 Purpose
-- Not polished
-- For learning and thinking
+- Keep small traces of daily learning

-## About
-This repository is a personal collection of notes and ideas.

-## Contents
-This repo will contain:
-- Engineering notes
-- Technology insights
-- Book summaries
-- Personal thoughts and experiments
+- Organize thoughts during study and work

-## Why GitHub
-- This is not a portfolio.
-- It is a thinking space.
+- Build a reusable personal knowledge base

-## Public vs Private: Guidelilnes for Safe Sharing
+## 🗂 Structure
+- `daily/`
+  Daily logs, reflections, and short notes
+- `topics/`
+  Topic-based notes (technology, math, testing, etc.)

+## 📝 Policy
+- Notes may be incomplete or rough
-- This repository is for personal learning purposes
+- Some content is written primarily for myself
-- No confidential or proprietary data is included
-- All data used here is synthetic or publicly available

-- Today, I had enough mental space to整理 my thoughts and leave a small trace of my learning.
+- Accuracy and structure will be improved gradually

+## 🚀 Status
-This repository is not about perfection, but continuity.
+This repository is actively updated when time and mental space allow.

+---
+Last updated: 2025-12

 何のためのRepoか（1行）